Preventive detention: Singapore

-In Singapore, preventive detention is considered as a special type of imprisonment reserved for recalcitrant offenders aged at least 30 years old and have at least three previous convictions since turning 16, and this detention order, which may last between seven to 20 years, do not allow the usual one-third remission of sentence for good behaviour.
-It is divided into three stages: the first is prison life, the second is prison life with labour, and the third is rigorous industrial and social training to rehabilitate the detainees.
-Usually, it was used by the courts of Singapore to cage any offenders who were recalcitrant and deemed a threat to society, with a purpose to isolate them for the protection of society as long as possible.
+In Singapore, preventive detention is a special type of imprisonment reserved for recalcitrant offenders at least 30 years old with at least three previous convictions since turning 16.
+This detention order, which may last between seven and 20 years, does not allow remissions for good behaviour.
+It is usually used to detain offenders are deemed a threat to society, with the purpose of isolating them for the protection of society.